 MAKING IDEAS INTO REALITY

 I am a product development & production manager, with a focus on in made in USA garments and accessories.
 Stateside, I work mainly in NYC and Los Angeles, but also work with manufacturers in the San Francisco Bay Area.
-Overseas I work with manufacturers in Italy, Portugal, Peru, Argentina, Mexico, China, and Indonesia.
+Overseas I work with manufacturers in Italy, Portugal, Peru, Argentina, Mexico, China, and Vietnam.

 I am a specialist in raw materials sourcing and am connected with dozens of fabric, trim and material suppliers.
 Materials sourcing is one of my favorite aspects of the job, so I can really nerd out over fibers and materials and pride myself in helping source the right materials for a design.

 I am expert in product development, with a strong understanding of construction, helping take designs to a factory with well thought out details that are realistic and designed correctly for a target price point.
 Building a strong foundation with well-organized product development is the key to ensuring production runs smoothly, so ideally I participate in both the development and production management process.

 I have been working as a product development and production manager for my entire career.
 Most of the people I work with have known me for a decade or more, so I can help you answer the questions you don’t know to ask and connect you to the people who can help make it happen.

 I genuinely love what I do and am happy to admit that I continue to learn daily, even after being in the industry for what seems like forever.